 Happy Cinco de Mayo!
 Okay, well not officially.
-But with it’s arrival less than two weeks away, I thought I’d use this week to show you How To Celebrate Cinco de Mayo IBC-style.
+But with it’s arrival less than two weeks away, I thought I’d use this week to share some Cinco de Mayo Party Ideas!

 Today I’m going to walk you through some of the essentials for a Cinco de Mayo celebration.
 Then throughout the week I’ll share details about the recipes and projects I created to make my own fiesta.
 In other words, you’re going to want to check back all week.
 That’s not such a bad thing, right?
 You can always count me in for a week-long party.